LuminateOne/laravel-revision-tracking/README.md

     /**
       * Rollback to a specific revision for a specific Model
-      * and delete the revisions that came after the restored revision.
+      * and delete the revisions that came after that revision.
       *
       * @param  Request $request
       * @param  integer Model primary key